microsoft/vscode-docs/docs/editor/workspaces.md

 ## How do I open a VS Code "workspace"?

 The easiest way to open a workspace is using the **File** menu and selecting one of the available folder entries for opening.
-Alternatively if you launch VS Code from a terminal and you can pass the path to a folder as the first argument to the `code` command for opening.
+Alternatively if you launch VS Code from a terminal, you can pass the path to a folder as the first argument to the `code` command for opening.

 ## Single-folder workspaces